linroger/FinanceCompendium/IV. Fixed Income/Corporate Credit Markets/FINM Credit Markets/bootstrapping.md

 </table>
 </div>

-# Import Time value of money calculator
+## Import Time value of money calculator

 ```python
 import tvm
 ```

-# Calculate yield curve
+## Calculate yield curve

-Calculated YTMs doesn't necessarily correspond to those quoted in data file (source: Bondscape.net), due to accrued interest and a fact that coupon payment are bound to some specific calendar date, not necessarily, one semiannually.
+Calculated YTMs don't necessarily correspond to those quoted in data file (source: Bondscape.net), due to accrued interest and a fact that coupon payments are bound to some specific calendar date, not necessarily one semiannually.

-_Please note that source data from BondScape.net already contains Gross Redemption Yield, which is not used for the sake of this example (but corresponds to the yield calculated using time-value-of-money calculator_
+_Please note that source data from BondScape.net already contains Gross Redemption Yield, which is not used for the sake of this example (but corresponds to the yield calculated using time-value-of-money calculator)

 ```python
 tr, yr = [], []